-Data showed multiple exceedances in Zone 5 of the chronic freshwater criterion for copper using the DRBC regulatory hardness of 74 mg/L CaCO3 in the hardness based criteria equation but not more than one exceedance in three years when site specific hardness are used.
-Multiple exceedances of DRBC acute and chronic marine stream quality objectives were observed for copper in Zones 5 and 6.
-Assessment is complicated by factors such as field sampling and analytical issues with contamination, the applicability of DRBC's freshwater or marine criteria, a need to assess revisions to the current freshwater and marine criteria, and the influence of other water quality attributes that influence the partitioning and toxicity of copper.
+Multiple exceedances of DRBC acute and chronic marine stream quality objectives were observed for copper in Zones 5.
+Assessment is complicated by factors such as field sampling and analytical issues with contamination, a need to assess revisions to current criteria, and the influence of other water quality attributes that influence the partitioning and toxicity of copper.
 Coordination among basin states and agencies should continue to ensure the use of the most appropriate methods and procedures for the conduct of monitoring studies for copper in the Basin, and the harmonization of water quality criteria and assessment methodologies in all Zones.

-Data showed numerous exceedances of aluminum acute and chronic freshwater objectives for the support of aquatic life in Zone 4 over multiple years.
-With enhanced monitoring in 2017, the chronic criterion was exceeded in Zones 2, 3 and 5 and acute criterion was exceeded in Zone 5.
-However, supplemental assessment with EPA proposed Multiple Linear Regression (MLR) based criterion calculations did not confirm acute exceedances (https://www.epa.gov/wqc/2017-draft-aquatic-life-criteria-aluminum-freshwater).
-Chronic exceedances were indicated by MLR using sample specific pH, DOC and hardness in Zones 4 and 5.
+Data showed numerous exceedances of aluminum acute and chronic freshwater objectives for the support of aquatic life over multiple years.
+With enhanced monitoring in 2017, the chronic criterion was exceeded in Zones 2, 3 4, and 5 and acute criterion was exceeded in Zones 4 and 5.
 Coordination among basin states and agencies should continue to ensure the use of the most appropriate methods and procedures for the conduct of monitoring studies in the Basin, and the harmonization of water quality criteria and assessment methodologies for aluminum.